kokkos/kokkos-core-wiki/MachineModel.md

 ![memory-space](https://github.com/kokkos/ProgrammingGuide/blob/figure-edits/figures/kokkos-memory-space-doc.png)

-Figure 2.4 Example Memory Spaces in a Future Computing Node
+<h4>Figure 2.4 Example Memory Spaces in a Future Computing Node</h4>

 **Atomic accesses to Memory in Kokkos** In cases where multiple executing threads attempt to read a memory address, complete a computation on the item, and write it back to same address in memory, an ordering collision may occur.
 These situations, known as _race conditions_ (because the data value stored in memory as the threads complete is dependent on which thread completes its memory operation last), are often the cause of non-determinism in parallel programs.
 A number of methods can be employed to ensure that race conditions do not occur in parallel programs including the use of locks (which allow only a single thread to gain access to data structure at a time), critical regions (which allow only one thread to execute a code sequence at any point in time) and _atomic_ operations.
 Memory operations which are atomic guarantee that a read, simple computation, and write to memory are completed as a single unit.
 This might allow application programmers to safely increment a memory value for instance, or more commonly, to safely accumulate values from multiple threads into a single memory location.